TonyLianLong/stable-diffusion-xl-demo/README.md

 ```

 ## Launching
 It's free but you need to [submit a quick form](https://huggingface.co/stabilityai/stable-diffusion-xl-base-0.9) to get access to the weights.
+Leaked weights seem to be available on [reddit](https://www.reddit.com/r/StableDiffusion/comments/14s04t1/happy_sdxl_leak_day/), but I have not used/tested them.

 There are two ways to load the weights.
 After getting access to weights, you can either clone them locally or this repo can load them for you.